 Following the introduction of the new guidance during 2020/21, the data will include:

 - % with a good or very good experience of services

 - % with a poor or very poor experience of services

 What does the Trust do with the FFT feedback?

-The Trust monitors the overall scores and response rates for each ward, department and service.
-Each ward, department and service also reviews all additional comments provided by patients as part of the FFT survey.
-The inpatient wards are developing notice boards where they will display summary information and any themes emerging from FFT questionnaires and will provide information to patients on any actions taken as a result of comments received as part of FFT.
+The Trust monitors the scores and comments received for each ward, department and service.
+Ward, department and service managers will share the results with staff, celebrating positive feedback and taking appropriate actions to address any concerns that are identified.
+The inpatient wards have notice boards where they display summary information, any themes emerging from patient feedback and any actions taken as a result of comments received as part of FFT.

-Some examples of the specific actions that we have taken so far based on patient feedback via the FFT survey include:
+Some examples of the specific actions that we have taken based on patient feedback via the FFT survey include:

 - Providing water fountains and cooling fans in patient areas;